The University of Tennessee and Oak Ridge National Laboratory

 - Under UT management came the first state-funded construction of research facilities at a national lab.

 - UT-Oak Ridge has also paid dividends in economic development.
 Since UT began managing ORNL, the technology commercialization program has spun off more than 90 new companies.
-These companies lead to new jobs and opportunity in the East Tennessee area and beyond, and the program serves to draw the most talented researchers to the lab.
+These companies lead to new jobs and opportunity in East Tennessee and beyond, and the program serves to draw the most talented researchers to the lab.

 - The university and the laboratory also cooperate to offer the Graduate School of Genome Science and Technology.